 Add Some Chanukah Songs To Your Christmas Repertoire

-Sylvia Woods' book Chanukah Music for All Harps is a perfect way to add Chanukah songs to your repertoire.
-Like 50 Christmas Carols for All Harps, each of the 14 songs have 2 versions, so they are perfect for harp players of all levels.
+Sylvia Woods' book Chanukah Music is a perfect way to add Chanukah songs to your repertoire.
+With a similar format to her 50 Christmas Carols book, each of the 14 songs has 2 versions, so they are perfect for harp players of all levels.

 Many of the songs in the Chanukah Music book relate to the ceremonies centered around the Menorah, a candelabra which holds nine candles.
 Candles are lit of the eight days of Chanukah by the ninth candle called Shammash.
 The eight lights of the Menorah represent the jar of oil that continued to burn in the Temple of Jerusalem for eight days when it was thought to last only for one day.